 We are now located on the first floor of the McMurrich Building (12 Queen’s Park Crescent West).
 In keeping with the University of Toronto’s response to the COVID-19 pandemic, our offices are currently closed and our staff, instructors and faculty are working remotely.

 Graduate students need to be able to communicate sophisticated information to sophisticated audiences.
 As you prepare to attend your first conference, to write your first proposal, or to publish your first paper, you will need stronger communication skills than those needed in undergraduate work.
 By emphasizing professional development rather than remediation, GCAC can help you cultivate the ability to diagnose and address the weaknesses in your oral and written work.

 GCAC offers five types of support designed to target the needs of both native and non-native speakers of English: non-credit courses, single-session workshops, individual writing consultations, writing intensives, and a list of additional resources for academic writing and speaking.

 All of our programs are free.
-While the workshops function on a drop-in basis, writing centre consultations require an appointment, and courses and writing intensives require registration.
+Writing Centre consultations require an appointment, and courses, writing intensives require registration.

 I would like to learn about…

 - International Visiting Graduate Students (IVGS) and Postdoctoral Fellows are welcome to attend GCAC workshops; however, they are ineligible for GCAC courses and Writing Centre appointments.

 - If you need to know the location of a course in which you are registered, please check your registration confirmation email.
 That email is sent to the address that is listed in your official U of T profile.